fabriziosalmi/secure-proxy-manager/README.md

         *   Whitelisted IPs and domains.
         *   Authentication settings.
         *   Allow or block direct IP connections
-    *   See the inline comments in `config.yaml` for details.
+    *  Alternatively, env vars can be set in docker run command or the `docker-compose.yaml`.
 4.  **Build and Run:**
     ```bash
     docker-compose build